FiloSottile/whoami.filippo.io/README.md

     IdentitiesOnly yes
 ```

-and then specify what keys should be used for each host
+and then specify what keys should be used for each host:

 ```
 Host example.com